Combine custom variables and device mapper scripting

 Enable the required properties for your applications

-1. Read how to access Privileges and Features of an application and enable the following two roles:
+1. Read how to access the privileges and features of an application and enable the following two roles:

 Input the Custom Variables

-1. To add a Custom Variables, we need to go to the Vehicle > Manage Custom Fields
+1. To add a Custom Variable, we need to go to the Vehicle > Manage Custom Fields

 2. Add a new variable of the type List called Fuel_Tanks and add the three different types and its values: